vmware-tanzu/velero/design/deletion-plugins.md

 TODO

 ## Compatibility
-Backwards compatibility should be straight-forward; if there are no installed `DeletionAction` plugins, then the backup deletion process will proceed as it does today.
+Backwards compatibility should be straight-forward; if there are no installed `DeleteAction` plugins, then the backup deletion process will proceed as it does today.

 ## Implementation
 TODO

 ## Open Issues
 In order to add a custom label to the backup, the backup must be modifiable inside of the `BackupItemActon` and `RestoreItemAction` plugins, which it currently is not.
+A work around for now is for the user to apply a label to the backup at creation time, but that is not ideal.